 Only the chance discovery of a huge oil field in the Gulf of Mexico reversed the decline.
 The find came after a fisherman named Rudesindo Cantarell repeatedly accused Pemex of oil spills, complaining for several years that oil floating on the surface of the ocean had been ruining his nets.
 When Pemex geologists finally went to investigate in 1976, they stumbled upon the field.
 Estimated to be the third-largest oil deposit in the world at the time, the Cantarell field catapulted Mexico into the big leagues of the global oil industry.
 By 2004 the country was producing more than 3.4 million barrels per day (bpd) and was exporting more than half of it, primarily to the United States.

 Pemex was not just pumping oil; it was also pumping money into the government’s coffers.
 Dependence on tax revenues from Pemex, which provide about a third of its income, contributed for many years to the government’s reluctance to free up the company financially or operationally.
 And the abundance of the Cantarell field made it easy not to think much about the future.
-While better-governed national oil companies such as Ecopetrol in Columbia and Petrobras in Brazil have advanced, Pemex has skimped on investments in technology and operations.
+While better-governed national oil companies such as Ecopetrol in Colombia and Petrobras in Brazil have advanced, Pemex has skimped on investments in technology and operations.
 This has left it unable to keep producing at the high levels seen a decade ago.
 Inadequate spending on exploration and production — a serious problem since the mid-1980s — has hurt Pemex’s ability to tap new resources.
 As a result, oil production has declined dramatically over the past nine years.

 Mexico’s national oil production currently stands at 2.55 million bpd, down slightly from 2.6 million in 2010.
 While, thanks to high oil prices, production has been sufficient to maintain a steady flow of money to Pemex and the government, the decline has caused consternation in policy ranks.
 The reduction of output by more than 800,000 bpd since 2004 translates into a loss of some $80 million each day in revenue (assuming a price of $100 per barrel).
 Given the fact that national hydrocarbon consumption is rising, Mexico will have to boost both its reserves and its production significantly in coming years if it is not again to become a net importer of oil.